-The Expression of Program Standards as Vocational Learning Outcomes
+The Expression of Program Standards as Learning Outcomes

-Vocational learning outcomes represent culminating demonstrations of learning and achievement.
+Learning outcomes represent culminating demonstrations of learning and achievement.
 They are not simply a listing of discrete skills, nor broad statements of knowledge and comprehension.
-In addition, vocational learning outcomes are interrelated and cannot be viewed in isolation of one another.
+In addition, learning outcomes are interrelated and cannot be viewed in isolation of one another.
 As such, they should be viewed as a comprehensive whole.
 They describe performances that demonstrate that significant integrated learning by graduates of the program has been achieved and verified.

-Expressing standards as vocational learning outcomes ensures consistency in the outcomes for program graduates, while leaving to the discretion of individual colleges curriculum matters such as the specific program structure and delivery methods.
+Expressing standards as learning outcomes ensures consistency in the outcomes for program graduates, while leaving to the discretion of individual colleges curriculum matters such as the specific program structure and delivery methods.

-The Presentation of the Vocational Learning Outcomes
+The Presentation of the Learning Outcomes

-The vocational learning outcome statements set out the culminating demonstration of learning and achievement that the student must reliably demonstrate before graduation.
+The learning outcome statement sets out the culminating demonstration of learning and achievement that the student must reliably demonstrate before graduation.

-The elements of the performance for each outcome define and clarify the level and quality of performance necessary to meet the requirements of the vocational learning outcome.
-However, it is the performance of the vocational learning outcome itself on which students are evaluated.
-The elements of performance are indicators of the means by which the student may proceed to satisfactory performance of the vocational learning outcome.
-The elements of performance do not stand alone but rather in reference to the vocational learning outcome of which they form a part.
+The elements of the performance for each outcome define and clarify the level and quality of performance necessary to meet the requirements of the learning outcome.
+However, it is the performance of the learning outcome itself on which students are evaluated.
+The elements are indicators of the means by which the student may proceed to satisfactory performance of the learning outcome.
+The elements do not stand alone but rather in reference to the learning outcome of which they form a part.